 - I have the feeling I have seen –almost– nothing of the world. 🙂

 - I know –little– of geography! 😀

-The first thing that came to mind, when I stretched out the cylindrical rolled Deluxe world map was to use a small coin.
+When I stretched out the cylindrical rolled Deluxe world map, the first thing that came to mind was to use a small coin.
 This is the most obvious thing, but it may not always be the best way.
-So I became more creative and used another scratch tool, made out of an old knife with a rounded edge.
+So I became more creative and used another scratch tool made out of an old knife with a rounded edge.
 It is important not to use spiky tools that may damage the map.
 A magnifying glass is also handy to zoom into the smallest details and the countries contours.

-I started scratching off the Europe Map, then the Australian Map, and more countries in South East Asia with the smaller islands.
+I started scratching off the Europe Map, then the Australian Map, and more South East Asia countries with the smaller islands.
 Here is the outcome of my experience.

 What I like about the Luckies of London Deluxe Map

 - The gold foil is smooth to scratch.
 Either one cent, one penny coin or a scratching tool like a knife with a rounded edge or a cuticle spatula work well.

 - The country borders are marked with thin black lines.
 Scratching the boundaries is easy.
 However, this world map doesn’t allow to capture all the details of smaller islands.

 - The matte background is soft and smooth to remove tidbits of foil.
 I used a clean eraser to remove the bits of gold foil, but a pencil eraser would do too.